AzureCosmosDB/cosmosdb-chat-history-langchaingo/README.md

 go test -v github.com/abhirockzz/langchaingo-cosmosdb-chat-history/cosmosdb
 ```

 The integration tests use [Docker Model Runner](https://docs.docker.com/ai/model-runner/) to run a local LLM thats OpenAI compatible.
-Make sure you have the Docker Model Runner running before executing the tests.

-> At the time of writing, the Docker Model Runner is in Beta
+> At the time of writing, the Docker Model Runner is in Beta.
+It needs a specific version of Docker Desktop (or Engine) and supported on specific platforms only.
+Make sure you have it setup on your machine - refer to the [Requirements](https://docs.docker.com/ai/model-runner/#requirements) section.

 To run the integration tests for the application (if you already have the emulator running for the application, make sure to shut it down since the test starts a new instance of the emulator):